<prev

 125 years Paleoanthropological Institute Indonesia on stamps of Indonesia 2014

-Indonesian Post planed to issue set of stamps in order to commemorate 125 anniversary Paleoanthropological Institute of Indonesia exactly on the same date as for 25 years, on August 31.
-However, for some reasons, the issue was delayed.
-These stamps arrived post office almost two weeks later, on September 12, 2014
+Indonesian Post planned to issue this set of stamps in order to commemorate 125 anniversary Paleoanthropological Institute of Indonesia exactly on the same date as for 25 years, on August 31.
+However, for some reason, the issue was delayed.
+These stamps arrived at post office almost two weeks later, on September 12, 2014

 Early human fossils were first discovered by mining engineer B.D. van Rietschoten in 1889 in the village of Wajak, Tulungagung, East lava.
 This finding was later recognized as the first ancient human fossil findings reported from Indonesia.
 After that, Eugene Dubois rediscovered ancient human fossils in Wajak village in 1890.

-Marie Eugène François Thomas Dubois (28 January 1858 – 16 December 1940, pronunciation: [yʒɛndybwa] was a Dutch paleoanthropologist and geologist.
+Marie Eugène François Thomas Dubois (28 January 1858 – 16 December 1940), was Dutch paleoanthropologist and geologist.
 He earned worldwide fame for his discovery of Pithecanthropus erectus (later redesignated Homo erectus), or "Java Man".
 Although hominid fossils had been found and studied before, Dubois was the first anthropologist to embark upon a purposeful search for them.

 Excavations at Sangiran from 1936 to 1941 led to the discovery of the first hominid fossil at this site.
-Later, 50 fossils of Meganthropus palaeo and Pithecanthropus erectus/Homo erectus were found – half of all the world's known hominid fossils.
+Later, 50 fossils of Meganthropus palaeo and Pithecanthropus erectus/Homo erectus were found.
 Inhabited for the past one and a half million years, Sangiran is one of the key sites for the understanding of human evolution.

 Sangiran Early Man Site is situated about 15 kilometers in the north of Solo town in Central Java, Indonesia, covering an area of 5,600 hectares.
 There is a very significant geological sequence from the upper Pliocene until the end of Middle Pleistocene by depicting the human, faunal, and cultural evolutions within the last 2.4 million years.
 The property also yields important archaeological occupation floors dating back to the Lower Pleistocene around 1.2 million years ago.

-FDC of 125 years Paleoanthropological Institute Indonesia on stamps of Indonesia 2014 MS of 125 years Paleoanthropological Institute Indonesia on stamps of Indonesia 2014
+FDC with 125 years Paleoanthropological Institute Indonesia on stamps of Indonesia 2014 FDC with 125 years Paleoanthropological Institute Indonesia on stamps of Indonesia 2014 Skull of Homo wajakensis on commemorative postmark of Indonesia 2014